-Euro 2020 is creeping ever closer, and Poland head into the tournament looking to finally make a splash.
+Euro 2020 is on the horizon and Poland head into the tournament looking to finally make a splash.

-Although they have twice finished in third at World Cups (in 1974 and 1982), Poland have never gone past the quarter-finals at a European Championship, having reached the last eight in 2016 only to come up short on penalties against Portugal and bow out.
+Although they have twice finished third at World Cups (in 1974 and 1982), Poland have never gone past the quarter-finals at a European Championship, having reached the last eight in 2016 only to come up short on penalties against Portugal.

 The best players Poland are bringing to Euro 2020: